Slashdot Asks: Are Password Rules Bullshit?

 https://youtu.be/tN-LJ7w5pwQ?t=51s

-Provides Info to Crackers (Score:3)
+Provides Info to Crackers (Score:4, Insightful)

 Not just composition rules...
 (Score:3)